TomasHubelbauer/chrome-dev-tools/README.md

 #### [Capture area screenshot in the Command Menu](https://developers.google.com/web/updates/2019/03/devtools#screenshot)

+Ctrl/Cmd+Shift+P, type *area screenshot* and drag on the page to select an area to make a screenshot of.
+Upon pointer release, the screenshot will be downloaded to the default downloads folder.
+There are other screenshot modes accessible in the commands menu, type *screenshot* to see all.
+This feature also works in conjunction with the device view mode of the Chrome DevTools so mobile screenshots are possible.

 #### [Service worker filters in the Network panel](https://developers.google.com/web/updates/2019/03/devtools#swfilters)

 #### [Performance panel updates](https://developers.google.com/web/updates/2019/03/devtools#perf)